 - Organic mango butter penetrates to re-moisturize, revive and repair

-- Rosemary is invigorating to the hair and scalp, encourages strong, healthy hair, stimulates growth and increases manageability and shine
+- Rosemary invigorates the scalp to encourage strong, healthy hair, stimulates growth, and increases manageability and shine

 - Lavender, a cleansing, balancing herb, will balance oily or dry hair and scalp

-- Tea tree oil refreshes stimulates and deep cleans the scalp
+- Tea tree oil refreshes, deep cleans & helps with dandruff and other irritated scalp conditions

 - Good for all hair types